CSS

 ruby-position

-The ruby-position CSS property sets the position of a ruby annotation in relation to its base text.
-Annotations can display over, under, or interleaved with the base text.
+The ruby-position CSS property defines the position of a ruby element relative to its base element.

 text-indent: each-line